vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-set-up-order-processing.md

 The [Cancel order](https://developers.vtex.com/vtex-rest-api/reference/cancelorder) endpoint in the Orders API allows you to cancel an order.
 Optionally, you can add more information by creating a note in the order timeline using the [Create note](https://developers.vtex.com/vtex-rest-api/reference/newnote) endpoint in the VTEX DO API.

-The order cancellation can be confirmed through the orders feed
+The order cancellation can be confirmed through the orders feed.

 [block:callout]
 {